-The program has automatically estimated the background level (Bg), but close inspection of the data reveals that the last three datapoints have gone negative as a result of subtracting Bg (see below), so set the upper limit for the high-Q extrapolation to Q=0.28.
+In SasView 4.x the program automatically estimates the background level (Bg) and subtracts this from the displayed data.
+SasView 5.x does not do this!
+So click the Calculate button in the Background box to generate an estimate of Bg.
+Close inspection of the data then reveals that the last three datapoints will go negative as a result of subtracting Bg (see below), so set the upper limit for the high-Q extrapolation to Q=0.28.